UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/office_hours_all.rst

 # async coroutines (stop and start again)
 An asynchronous program takes one execution step at a time and can move on to the next if the previous one is not finished.

-This means we are continuing onward through execution steps of the program, even though a previous execution step (or multiple steps) is running ìelsewhereî.
-This also implies when one of those execution steps is running ìelsewhereî completes, our program code somehow has to handle it.
+This means we are continuing onward through execution steps of the program, even though a previous execution step (or multiple steps) is running elsewhere.
+This also implies when one of those execution steps running elsewhere completes, our program code somehow has to handle it.

 ##Async example